daitangio/oracle-aq-jms/README.md

 1. Create an oracle  user called "gundam" like the scott/tiger user (or hr user on Oracle XE)
 2. Run in the lexicografical order the script under src/main/sql
+3. Create a src//main/resources/spring/data-access.properties file,
+configured with your Oracle jdbc connection, username and password
-3. Compile with gradle and run the unit tests
+4. Compile with gradle and run the unit tests in "info" mode:
+`./gradlew -i test`

+5. Push some messages on the heartbeat queue, the system will exit at the "EXIT" message (see the src/main/sql/700_unit_test_queues.sql file for an example).

 ## Core Team Members